 I asked repeatedly for her e-mail but she didn’t want to give it up.
 She then started trying to get me to hook a debit card up to my bank, or use Zelle or Paypal through there.
 I just continued to pretend to be confused as to how any of that works, so then she got mad and started threatening to call my bank and reverse the check I never deposited.

-The account above is probably still active and trying to scam other people.
+The account mentioned may still be active and trying to scam other people.
 If you get a chance, report @jamieson6594 for fraud.
 Or maybe send them a message and see if you can get them to send checks out to the other Sanderson sisters, lol.

 I got scammed by these artists, the name is Andra on insta, I accepted the check and it somewhat went through.
 I got 100$ out of the 1000 they promised.
 I sent back those 100 and they still want 400$ for art supplies while i keep the 500$.
 The check has not cleared and I dont know what to do. can u please help.